Skip to content

 Name Type Description Default

-rgb tuple[int, ...]
+rgba tuple[int, ...]

-A tuple of RGB values.
+A tuple of RGBA values.

 required